chrisjsherm/stripe-api-client-typescript/README.md

 npx typeorm-ts-node-esm migration:run -d ./src/db/data-source.ts
 ```

+### Cloudflare

+We use Cloudflare's Turnstile service to prevent spam from bots.
+You will need
+to configure Turnstile and the secret key to AWS Parameter Store at the path
+configured in the `.env` file.

 ## Development

 These instructions run the web API server locally and the remaining services